kasidesh/hotelstory/assessment01.md

 ## Return

 Return your answer in the form (x, y) or ([x, y], depending on the language ), where x is the value of a**b, and y is the number of occurrences of a**b.
 By the way ** means ^ or power, so 2 ** 4 = 16.
 If you are given a number less than or equal to 4, that is not 1, return (1, -1), because there is an infinite number of values for it: 1**2, 1**3, 1**4, ....
 If you are given 1, return (0, -1).

+## Score
+- Performance (response time when run the function)
+- Correction of logical